Swimming With the Turtles in Playa del Carmen in 2018

 Well, I just swam with the turtles in January 2018, and I’m here to tell you that nothing has changed.
 In 2018, you can still swim with the turtles in Playa del Carmen for free.
 Anyone who tries to tell you otherwise is a SCAMMER.

-Get there early!
-Daniel and I arrived at the beach at 8am, and it was practically empty.
+Daniel and I arrived at Akumal beach at 8 am, and it was practically empty.
 I spent about 30 minutes just chilling alone with a turtle while he ate breakfast, enjoying the total serenity of the morning.
 I also snorkeled alone around the reef, seeing colorful corals, giant schools of fish, and even a sting ray!

 How to Get to Akumal Beach from Playa del Carmen

 Getting to Akumal Beach from Playa del Carmen is super easy, even without a car.